-- VIRCAM\howfs\obs\exp - This template makes a HOWFS wavefront measurement.
+- VIRCAM_howfs_obs_exp.tsf - This template makes a HOWFS • wavefront measurement suitable for populating the active optics lookup tables in the TCS.
 The detector controller is configured with a suitable readout window and the HOWFS intermediate filter is selected and positioned over the required detector.
 A HOWFS observation is made and when completed the HOWFS image analysis system is triggered.
-The coefficients are saved for future use. - VIRCAM\howfs\obs\wfront The same procedure as VIRCAM howfs obs exp except when the analysis is finished the coefficients are read back and forwarded to the TCS.
+The derived coefficients are used to generate the active optics lookup tables for the TCS. - VIRCAM_howfs_obs_wfront.tsf - This template makes a HOWFS • wavefront measurement suitable for measuring the current residual from the active optics lookup tables.
+It uses the same procedure as VIRCAM howfs obs exp.tsf except when the analysis is finished the derived coefficients are forwarded to the TCS.